RichardMcSorley/breather/README.md

 4. Authorize the app in Tesla's OAuth flow
 5. Once connected, click "Sync Now" to import your current odometer reading
 6. New mileage entries will be created automatically when the odometer increases by 0.1 miles or more

-## Offline Support

-The app works offline and automatically syncs when you come back online:

-- All mutations (create, update, delete) are queued when offline
-- Data is cached for viewing offline
-- Automatic sync when connection is restored
-- Manual sync button available in the offline indicator

 ## Testing